 - File 0011-Add-Building_Buy_Cost-effect-type.patch 0011-Add-Building_Buy_Cost-effect-type.patch added

 - Status changed from In Progress to Resolved

 - Renamed effect as "Building_Buy_Cost_Pct" (added "_Pct")

 - Apply effect after doubling cost for prod=0 cities, for better rounding results on integer math

 - Removed unused "present" column from effect requirements in rulesets

-#10 Updated by Jacob Nevins almost 2 years ago
+#10 Updated by Jacob Nevins over 2 years ago

 We previously considered adjusting buy cost in gna bug #22089 .
 We came to basically the same design.
 We also considered letting Building_Buy_Cost_Pct=-100 act as "prevent buy", and adjusting unit buy cost too (with a separate effect, which the design here leaves room for).